Angel-Chung/Angel-Chung.github.io/_pages/about.md

 My research focuses on developing and deploying data-driven machine learning (ML) algorithms and optimization for healthcare, education, and social good, particularly within marginalized contexts.

-I also have strong interest in the development of equitable AI system and ML fairness.
+I also have strong interest in the development of fairness in ML and equitable AI system.
 I am passionate about working with practitioners and policymakers to transform socially impactful research into practical real-world solutions.